-1. At 1-year after participant recruitment opens, to assess feasibility of: recruitment, retention acceptability, with progression criteria outlined in internal pilot 1.

-2. At 2.5-years, to estimate the control arm 1-year variceal bleed rate, with progression criteria outlined in internal pilot 2.

-3. To determine additional clinical benefits of Carvedilol versus placebo for: reduction of variceal size progression, need to initiate endoscopic management of varices (endoscopic band ligation (EBL)), deterioration in liver function (assessed by MELD score and Childqualitative approaches and GP interviews to examine barriers and enablers to implementation.
+- 1. At 1-year after participant recruitment opens, to assess feasibility of: recruitment, retention acceptability, with progression criteria outlined in internal pilot 1. - 2.
+At 2.5-years, to estimate the control arm 1-year variceal bleed rate, with progression criteria outlined in internal pilot 2. - 3.
+To determine additional clinical benefits of Carvedilol versus placebo for: reduction of variceal size progression, need to initiate endoscopic management of varices (endoscopic band ligation (EBL)), deterioration in liver function (assessed by MELD score and Child-Pugh grade) and all-cause mortality. - 4.
+To investigate how this is best delivered in primary care, by general practice, using qualitative approaches and GP interviews to examine barriers and enablers to implementation.